 8 Make your registration table as attractive as possible.
-For example, you could provide candy or other giveaway items based on your budget.
+Candy often attracts interest.
+Clipboards are useful.
 Be sure to display signs and posters in the registration area.

 9 Have information available on voters' rights: how to use the Paper Ballot Optical Screening System, information on political parties, as well as literature on the importance of voting.